buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 As with my note of caution about the use of Dribbble in Chapter 2, the intention of **Pattern Tap wasn’t to provide designs to raid for aesthetics**, it was to provide **different ways of tackling a design problem – using pre-existing patterns – that designers could learn from**.

 In essence, Pattern Tap was focused more on design principles – methods and approaches – and less on surface-level, aesthetic inspiration.
-Pattern Tap may have disappeared into the great big website graveyard in the sky, but **other pattern libraries have surfaced to take its place**.
+Pattern Tap may have disappeared into the great big website graveyard in the sky, but its resources were [acquired by ZURB in 2012](https://zurb.com/blog/we-ve-acquired-pattern-tap) and it lives on – in a new form – at [ZURB Library](https://patterntap.com/patterntap), a set of resources that ZURB has been gathering since 1998.

+In addition to ZURB’s Pattern Tap, **other pattern libraries have surfaced to gather patterns in single, centralised locations.**.

 {% include figure.html url="/images/ch3/c3-s1-p1-3-ui-patterns-detail.png" alt="UI Patterns (Detail)" description="UI Patterns offers a wealth of solutions to commonly recurring design problems.
 As its founder, Anders Toxboe explains: “Design patterns are standard reference points for the experienced user interface designer.”" %}